andrewt3000/DL4NLP/README.md

 [Deep learning for chatbots. part 2](http://www.wildml.com/2016/07/deep-learning-for-chatbots-2-retrieval-based-model-tensorflow/)
 Implements a retrieval based dialog agent using dual encoder lstm with TensorFlow, based on the Ubuntu dataset [[paper](http://arxiv.org/pdf/1506.08909v3.pdf)] includes [source code](https://github.com/dennybritz/chatbot-retrieval/)

+[ParlAI](https://github.com/facebookresearch/ParlAI) A framework for training and evaluating AI models on a variety of openly available dialog datasets.
+Released by FaceBook.

 ## Memory and Attention Models
 Attention mechanisms allows the network to refer back to the input sequence, instead of forcing it to encode all information into one fixed-length vector.  - [Attention and Memory in Deep Learning and NLP](http://www.opendatascience.com/blog/attention-and-memory-in-deep-learning-and-nlp/)